richmahn/en_tn/1co/05/intro.md

 #### Structure and formatting ####

-Some translation indent quotations from the Old Testament.
+Some translations indent quotations from the Old Testament.
 The ULB does this with the quoted material in 5:13.

 #### Important figures of speech in this chapter ####